 Q. Are there any special circumstances that require immediate evaluation for kidney stones?

 A. Yes.
-There are several situations in which immediate evaluation is recommended, even if your pain is mild
+There are several situations in which immediate evaluation is recommended, even if your pain is mild.
+These include:

 - You develop fever or chills.